 The “gigabit era” is often perceived as driven by simple supply and demand forces.
-However, when it comes to digital divide, government initiatives are often a great opportunity for service providers to extend their offering and reach.
+However, when it comes to the digital divide, government initiatives are often a great opportunity for service providers to extend their offerings and reach.

 Case study: the UK Gigabit Broadband Voucher Scheme and wireless ISPs

 The United Kingdom’s Department of Digital, Culture, Media & Sport promotes the adoption of gigabit-speed services across the UK with its Gigabit Broadband Voucher Scheme.
 The goal is to fulfill a vision of “Full-Fiber Britain”, where small businesses can redeem up to £3,000 against the cost of establishing a gigabit-capable broadband service.
 Residents can also use the same scheme and redeem vouchers of up to £500.

 The rationale behind the £67M budget allocation is simple – to promote broadband connectivity as a major catalyst for the productivity of small businesses and privates.
 On the other hand, this plan is a great opportunity for service providers to extend their offering, the addressable market and their reach.